 - Cook on low.
 The sugar in the eggnog makes the pancakes brown faster.
 To avoid burnt outsides and gooey insides, cook on medium, medium low depending on your cooking surface.

 - Skip the sugar.
-You’ll see I haven’t added sugar to these – this is because, for my taste, eggnog has enough sweetness to carry the dish.
+You’ll see I haven’t added sugar to these.
+This is because the eggnog has enough sweetness to carry the dish.
 If you want a sweeter pancake, add 1-2 tablespoons of sugar.
-I just serve with lightly sweetened whipped cream and syrup.

 - Serve with homemade nutmeg whipped cream.
 Simply make it by whipping up heavy cream with 1-2 tablespoons of sugar and 1/4 teaspoon of nutmeg,